FindlayWood/OfficialInTheGym/README.md

   <img src="https://user-images.githubusercontent.com/39130967/164714582-1c003763-056c-4fe3-b2a2-8f1c36478968.png" width="115"     height="250">
 </p>

-This repository contains all the files for the app InTheGym.

 InTheGym is an app that allows users to create and share workouts.

 InTheGym uses Firebase as a backend to store all the workout and exercise data, UIKit to create screens (with a very small amount of SwiftUI),